Open-Building-Management/containers/access_to_serial_devices/README.md

 ```
 we assume you have got some scripts in the current folder, you want to mount them in the container as /bios

-to understand the cgroup rules :
+to check the major numbers of our devices  :
 ```
 ls -al /dev/ttyAMA*
 crw-rw-rw- 1 root dialout 204, 64 Oct  7 15:30 /dev/ttyAMA0